cde-ev/cdedb2/doc/source/Introduction_VM.rst

 Prerequisites
 -------------

-To run the image you need the Qemu and KVM software for virtualization.
+To run the image you need the Qemu/KVM or VirtualBox software for virtualization.
 Furthermore some software is recommended for working with the running image: ssh for shell access and sshfs for mounting the repository in the VM into your local file system.